Professional Septic System Installation Services in Cochran, GA

 How does the septic installation process work?

-Septic installation begins with site evaluation, permit applications, excavation, tank placement, drain field setup, and final inspection to ensure compliance and functionality.
+Septic installation begins with permit applications and site evaluations from the local health department.
+Once your permit is obtained, we handle all excavation, tank placement, drain field setup, and scheduling final inspection to ensure compliance and functionality.

-Your soil composition and property layout determine the type and size of system you need.
+Your soil composition, property layout, and home plans determine the type and size of system you need.
 Clay-heavy soils common in central Georgia require additional drainage planning to prevent water pooling.

 Installers position the tank at the correct depth to allow gravity flow from your home while keeping the drain field downhill from the tank.
 Every connection must be watertight to prevent groundwater contamination.